qd29/SCIP/README.md

 26. Modify the `LIST_NAME` entry in the interface_config.txt to `[name].[hg19/hg38]` (see steps 5, 18).
 27. Open `SCIP_interface.R` (or `SCIP_interface_hg38.R`) in `RStudio`.
 Click “Run App”, then at the top of the pop-up window, click “Open in Browser”.
 We recommend using Google Chrome.
     - a.
-RStudio sometimes will produce a warning, which can be discarded unless it is a fatal error (e.g., the Visualization Module crashes).
+RStudio sometimes produces a warning, which can be discarded unless it is a fatal error (e.g., the Visualization Module crashes).
 28. CNVs are now ready for manual review using the SCIP Visualization Interface.